ishankgp/clinical_trial/docs/ENHANCED_LLM_QUERY_PROCESSING.md

 ### 3. **Structured Output Format**

-The LLM now returns structured JSON with:
+The LLM returns structured JSON with:

 ```json
 {